jennyzsun/memorygame_2014/README.md

 ------------------------------------------------------------------------------------------------------------------------------

-To run the program, download MemoryGame.jar (go to https://github.com/jennyzsun/memorygame_2014/blob/master/MemoryGame.jar and click "View Raw.") and open the file.
+To run the program, download MemoryGame.jar (go to https://github.com/jennyzsun/memorygame_2014/blob/master/MemoryGame.jar and click "View Raw") and open the file.